 Businesses must carefully review their insurance policies to evaluate whether their business interruption insurance will allow any recovery for losses associated with the COVID-19 pandemic.
 Although many insurance policies employ standard language common across the industry, policies are often customized for each business’ specific needs and must be evaluated as such.
 Businesses should consult with an attorney to review the applicable policies and to assist the business with claim preparation.
 Utilizing legal services at the outset will help ensure that the company has complied with all prerequisite requirements and preserve its legal rights should a claim dispute become necessary.

 Our team has extensive experience in reviewing, arbitrating, and litigating insurance agreements.
 If you have any questions about this Legal Briefing, please contact any member of our Firm at (585) 730-4773.
+Please note that any embedded links to other documents may expire in the future.

 This Legal Briefing is intended for general informational and educational purposes only and should not be considered legal advice or counsel.
 The substance of this Legal Briefing is not intended to cover all legal issues or developments regarding the matter.
 Please consult with an attorney to ascertain how these new developments may relate to you or your business. © 2020 Law Offices of Pullano & Farrow PLLC